 Perspective on Infertility

 Adoption is a lifelong commitment.
 You should not pursue adoption just because you need to heal from infertility.
-Adoption will not heal the brokenness that infertility so often causes.
+Adoption will not heal the hurt that infertility so often causes.
 Choose to heal as an individual and as a family before deciding if you want to adopt.

 Perspective on Parenting